LOW-RELIEF BIRDS & ANIMALS

 Catherine Webb research collection

+Un-numbered, base incised Remued.
 Height; 11 cm

-Little is known about these decorated goblets, but the glazes and unconfirmed anecdotal evidence suggest that they are post-war.
-This is the only example recorded.
+Nothing is known about this decorated goblet, but the glazes and unconfirmed anecdotal evidence suggest that they are post-war.
 The origin of the figure - a fisherman (or fisher-boy?) is unknown although it has been suggested it derives from a children's book illustration.

 Collection; John Daniels